yotann/bcdb/docs/outlining/README.md

 cd alive2
 nix-env -f . -iA alive2
 ```

+If you install Alive2 manually instead, make sure to compile with optimizations
+enabled (`cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo`).

 Now you can start the server.
 If you're sharing a machine with other people,
 you should use a random port number instead of 29179, so you don't conflict